ThuverX/Rift/README.md

 }
 ```

-To start rendering your components call `RiftHTML.renderRoot` passing in your dom root element and your main component.
+To start rendering your components call `Rift.root` passing in your dom root element and your main component.

 For a full example check [example.js](https://github.com/ThuverX/RiftHTML/blob/master/example.js)

 # <a style="color:#FF4136">This framework is still a Work In Progress.
 Don't expect everything to work as intended.</a>

-Created by ThuverX with 🧡 and 🍵
+Created by ThuverX with 🧡 and ☕